PedestrianDynamics/PedPy/README.md

 jupyter notebook
 ```

-After navigating to the notebook, you can see how the library can be used
-for different kinds of analysis.
+After navigating to one of the notebooks, you can see how the library can be used for different kinds of analysis.

-Some examples how the computed values can be visualized are also shown in the notebook, e.g., density/velocity profiles, fundamental diagrams, N-T-diagrams, etc.
+Some examples how the computed values can be visualized are also shown in the notebooks, e.g., density/velocity profiles, fundamental diagrams, N-T-diagrams, etc.

 ![voronoi](figs/voronoi_diagrams.png)